ortus-boxlang/boxlang-docs/language/queries.md

 </cfoutput>
 ```

 You leverage the `cfoutput` tag by passing the `query` to it.
 Then in the block of the tag you use dot/array notation and interpolation to output the column you want.
-Boxlang will iterate over all rows in the query for you.
+BoxLang will iterate over all rows in the query for you.

 ```xml
 <cfoutput query = "qItems" encodeFor="html">